Earthquakes on May 11, 2026

 4.5 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 12 km SW of Kanosh, Utah with origin time 19:57 UTC on May 11, 2026.
+Reports of a magnitude 2.1 earthquake 12 km SW of Kanosh, Utah came in on May 11, 2026 at 19:57 UTC.
 At a depth of just 4.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 38.737°, -112.560°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11